We Can Do This Together

 You’ve heard it said many times by now, We’re all in this together.
 While we are all facing challenges at a national and personal level, Abukloi needs you now more than ever.

-South Sudan is just experiencing their first COVID-19 cases.
-Orders to self-quarantine are already in place.
-Schools and universities are closed through at least April.
+South Sudan is just experiencing an increasing number of COVID-19 cases.
+Orders to self-quarantine are in place.
+Schools and universities are closed.
 The government has banned inbound and outbound flights and mass gatherings.

 While these measures are helpful, we want to be completely transparent with you about what the reality looks like for our Abukloi family.
 All schools and student micro-loan businesses are closed, food sources are scarce, and without your support, our teachers and staff may have to receive limited pay.
 Imagine having to self-quarantine where you don't have refrigeration to store food, don't have soap to wash your hands multiple times a day, household disinfectants are unheard of, and food supplies are limited.
 Drought has ravaged South Sudan's crops.
 Over one million internally-displaced people are already straining medical facilities.
 Most people in South Sudan are living with compromised immune systems and malnutrition.